syncfusion-content/blazor-docs/blazor/maps/populate-data.md

 ## Fetching data from JSON file

-You can create Blazor WebAssembly App or Blazor Server App to fetch the data from JSON file.

-To read the JSON file data, convert it to the C# object, and assign it to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_DataSource) property.
+To retrieve data from a JSON file, you can create a Blazor WebAssembly App or a Blazor Server App.
+The data from the JSON file is then read, convert it to a C# object, and assign it to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_DataSource) property.

 ### Fetching data from JSON file using Blazor WebAssembly App